Ray0907/system-design-interview/README.md

 - Designed to reduce disk I/O
 - It should be highly available and fault-tolerant
 - It should be easy to create incremental backups

+# S3-like Object Storage

+- Uploading an object
+- Downloading an object
+- Object versioning and listing objects in a bucket